taligentx/dscKeybusInterface/README.md

 ## Release notes
 * develop
+  - New: Keybus decoding for module programming, PC5200, and zones 33-64 extended status - thanks to [kricon](https://github.com/kricon) for this contribution!
   - New: Isolated `KeybusReader`-specific library functions to capture module data and print Keybus data, reduces size and memory usage across all sketches
 * 3.0
   - New: DSC Classic series panel support: PC1500, PC1550, PC2550 - thanks to [kricon](https://github.com/kricon) for extensively testing and contributing to this!